diogosantana2011/Python/TMA01/README.md

 ***
 ## Running-scripts
 ***
-Please bear in mind pre-installation guide information prior to running scripts, as otherwise errors will be encountered (TODO/fix).
+Please refer to [Python](#python) above to ensure libraries required for running scripts successfully are isntalled on your machine.
 ```
 $ git clone https://github.com/diogosantana2011/diogosantana2011.git
 $ cd ../path/to/the/file